d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 ## Summary

-This section contains the first implementation of a deep network (in this book) to tap into the conveniences afforded by modern deep learning frameworks, such as Gluon, JAX, Keras, PyTorch, and Tensorflow :cite:`Abadi.Barham.Chen.ea    .2016,Paszke.Gross.Massa.ea.2019,Frostig.Johnson.Leary.2018,Chen.Li.Li.ea.2015`.
+This section contains the first implementation of a deep network (in this book) to tap into the conveniences afforded by modern deep learning frameworks, such as Gluon, JAX, Keras, PyTorch, and Tensorflow :cite:`Abadi.Barham.Chen.ea.2016,Paszke.Gross.Massa.ea.2019,Frostig.Johnson.Leary.2018,Chen.Li.Li.ea.2015`.
 We used framework defaults for loading data, defining a layer, a loss function, an optimizer and a training loop.
 Whenever the framework provides all necessary features, it's generally a good idea to use them, since the library implementations of these components tend to be heavily optimized for performance and properly tested for reliability.
 At the same time, try not to forget that these modules *can* be implemented directly.
 This is especially important for aspiring researchers who wish to live on the bleeding edge of model development, where you will be inventing new components that cannot possibly exist in any current library.

 :begin_tab:`mxnet`
 In Gluon, the `data` module provides tools for data processing, the `nn` module defines a large number of neural network layers, and the `loss` module defines many common loss functions.
 Moreover, the `initializer` gives access to many choices for parameter initialization.
 Conveniently for the user,
 dimensionality and storage are automatically inferred.
 A consequence of this lazy initialization is that you must not attempt to access parameters before they have been instantiated (and initialized).
 :end_tab:

 :begin_tab:`pytorch`
 In PyTorch, the `data` module provides tools for data processing, the `nn` module defines a large number of neural network layers and common loss functions.
 We can initialize the parameters by replacing their values with methods ending with `_`.
 Note that we need to specify the input dimensions of the network.
 While this is trivial for now, it can have significant knock-on effects when we want to design complex networks with many layers.
 Careful considerations of how to parametrize these networks is needed to allow portability.
 :end_tab:

 :begin_tab:`tensorflow`
 In TensorFlow, the `data` module provides tools for data processing, the `keras` module defines a large number of neural network layers and common loss functions.
 Moreover, the `initializers` module provides various methods for model parameter initialization.
 Dimensionality and storage for networks are automatically inferred (but be careful not to attempt to access parameters before they have been initialized).
 :end_tab: